 Cannoli are best served freshly filled with custard filling or ricotta filling and served with your favorite freshly brewed espresso coffee, Arabica coffee or tea.
 Serve fresh by piping just before serving.

-How Many Calories in a Cannoli with Ricotta?
+How Many Calories in Cannoli with Ricotta?

 Small ricotta filled cannoli will contain 91 calories, primarily comprised of 3 grams of protein, and 4 grams of fat per each 3 inch cannoli.